 During the time of closures and cancellations, many people found themselves longing for the stimulation typically provided by the city’s many attractions and public events.
 Luckily, many attractions, like Franklin Park Conservatory and Botanical Gardens rallied to create innovative, fun ways to keep the community and groups engaged during this time.

 Shutdowns didn’t stop Mother Nature, so Franklin Park Conservatory brought seasonal exhibitions to living rooms across the country through virtual tours.
 Those exhibitions included:

 - Group-favorite Blooms & Butterflies exhibit

 - Bonsai exhibit

 - Chihuly: Celebrating Nature, getting a glimpse into the world’s largest collection of Chihuly glass artwork in a botanical garden and some of Dale Chihuly’s never-before-seen glass artwork.

-Although COSI, the Center of Science and Industry, has not reopened it's doors amidst the pandemic due to the slew of hands-on activities, they have provided a lot of virtual opportunities through their COSI Connect virtual science series.
-Every day, COSI delivers fresh, exciting and engaging at-home science learning and discovery activities through videos and hands-on activities.
+Although COSI, the Center of Science and Industry, had to close its doors during the height of the pandemic due to the slew of hands-on activities, they provided a lot of virtual opportunities through their COSI Connect virtual science series.
+Every day, COSI delivered fresh, exciting and engaging at-home science learning and discovery activities through videos and hands-on activities.
 COSI reopens their doors on Nov.
 30.

-When they feel it's safe to reopen their doors, rest assured they have taken all the precautions to keep the health and safety of their guests a priority.
+Rest assured COSI has taken all the precautions to keep the health and safety of their guests a priority.
 COSI has also signed the Live Forward Pledge and is committed to providing the best experience for groups.